tksgmsy/pxt-BME280_I2C/docs/index.md

 1. "+3v3" -> "VDD" (This is to supply +3V power to your BME280 from micro:bit)
 2. "GND" -> "GND" (This is to supply +3V power to your BME280 from micro:bit)
-3. "SDA" -> "SDI" (This is a I2C data connection.)
+3. "SDA" -> "SDI" (This is an I2C data connection.)
-4. "SCL" -> "SCK" (This is a I2C clock connection.)
+4. "SCL" -> "SCK" (This is an I2C clock connection.)

 **Bold** and _Italic_ and `Code` text